skwig/ShitpostBot/test/e2e/README.md

 ## Overview

 This directory contains the complete E2E test suite for ShitpostBot's image repost detection functionality.
-The tests validate the entire system end-to-end, from image posting through ML-based feature extraction to bot reactions.
+The tests validate the entire system end-to-end, from image posting through ML-based feature extraction to bot reactions. **All tests run completely offline using local test images.**

 ## Quick Start